 This assignment has worked very well with high school students and can be modified for middle school students or for a different genre of reading.
 In addition to being a more compelling vehicle for oral presentations than the traditional “book report” because it engages the entire class and holds audience members accountable for listening, taking notes, and asking questions, the Nonfiction Book Talk Project often entices students to read the books that their peers have introduced.

 If your class is reading a novel, check out the Book Talk Project for Class Novel.
-(Thanks to Keith Samber at Paul Robeson CS for contributing to this modified version!)
+(Thanks to Keith Samber for contributing to this modified version!)

 IN THE DOWNLOAD ZONE for Book Talk Projects: